migmm/rent-cars/README.md

 A portal for car rent builded in vanilla PHP, HTML, CSS and Javascript with MySQL Database.
 Using MVC pattern with POO.

+--- THIS IS A WORK IN PROGRESS ---

 <p align="center">
   <img src="https://github.com/migmm/rent-cars/blob/images/cars-logo.png" alt="Logo"/>
 </p>